 Things to know about Sikkim before going.

 Travelling in Sikkim isn’t rocket science, but not as easy as you travel to Goa.
 But there are certain things you must know to make it easier.
-The time of the year matters most for you to enjoy our beautiful North-East state.
-My Sikkim experience in December is dissimilar to the one I had in June.
-Sahana’s February experience is something else only.
+The time of the year matters most for you to enjoy our beautiful Northeast state.
+My Sikkim experience in December is dissimilar to June’s.
+Sahana’s February experience is way different from both of my experiences.

-The best time is February’s second week till January and October to November.
-December is the worst month – unless you want to get stuck on a snow-filled road like I did and want to get rescued by the Indian army.
+The best time is February’s second week till April and October to November.
+Don’t go to Sikkim in December – unless you want to get stuck on a snow-filled road like I did and want to get rescued by the Indian army.